n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 The `init` feature replaces word-initial glyphs with special presentation forms.
-Generally, these forms involve removing the headline stub from the left side of the glyph.
+Generally, these forms involve removing the headline instroke from the left side of the glyph.

 The `pres` feature replaces pre-base-consonant glyphs with special presentations forms.
 This can include consonant conjuncts, half-form